roro-and-avava/roro-and-avava.github.io/README.md

 131. You have a way of challenging me to think differently, which I genuinely appreciate.
 132. Our journeys together are always adventurous, and you make every trip memorable, Ava.
 133. Your resilience in the face of adversity inspires us all, Ava.
+134. You are my perfect princess.
+135. You are the best girl ever.
+136. You are so sweet.
+137. You are so straightforward.
+138. You are so incredible.
+139. I love how funny you are.
+140. I love how kind and supportive you are.
+141. I love it when we call or talk.
+142. You love me.
+143. I love you.